eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 logger('info', 'Agent connected', { data: {...} });
 ```

-Each device is identified by a 30 char slug in `localStorage.deviceId`.
+Each agent device is identified by a 30 char slug in `localStorage.deviceId`.
 This is added to the log along with the authenticated user's email and username,
 if there is an authenticated user.